Commitment to Accessibility

 Building & Facilities

-When events are held at locations other than the MRAC offices, the event description will include all accessibility details about that space.
+As of March 2020, MRAC does not host activities or operations at a physical location.
+When activities are held in-person, the event description will include all accessibility details about that space.

 Accessibility Resources for Arts Organizations